How To

 # Control the items per page

-You can control the items per page with the items variable.
+You can control the items per page with the limit variable.
 (Default 20)

 You can set its default in the pagy.rb initializer (see How to configure pagy).
 For example: